Accessory Parameters for Four-Punctured Spheres: Uniformization, modular forms, and differential equations

-be a linear differential equation on $X,$ where $p,q\colon X\to\C$ are holomorphic functions, and let~$y_1$ and $y_2$ be linearly independent local solutions of \eqref{eqn:eqdiff}.
-The ratio $y_2/y_1$ can be analitically continued to the whole $X$ and defines a non-constant complex-valued function $\widetilde{\tfrac{y_2}{y_1}}$ on the universal covering $\widetilde{X}$ of $X.$ It is easy to verify that this function is a local biholomorphism.
+Let~$y_1(t)$ and $y_2(t)$ be linearly independent solutions.
+The ratio $\eta(t):=y_2(t)/y_1(t)$ can be analytically continued to the Riemann surface~$X$ and induces a non-constant function \mbox{$\widetilde{\eta}(t)\colon\widetilde{X}\to\C$} on the universal covering $\widetilde{X}$ of~$X$.
+It is easy to verify that~$\widetilde{\eta}$ is a local biholomorphism.
 Conversely, every local biholomorphism $\widetilde{X}\to\C$ arises in this way.
-In particular, every global biholomorphism between $\widetilde{X}$ and a subdomain of $\C$, if any, arises from independent solutions of certain equations \eqref{eqn:eqdiff}.
-It is well known, \cite{Ford},\cite{SGervais}, that such global biholomorphisms can only arise from differential equations of the following type
+In particular, every global biholomorphism between $\widetilde{X}$ and a subdomain of~$\C$, if any, arises from the ratio of linearly independent solutions of differential equations of the form \cite{SGervais, Ford}

-where $m_0,\dots,m_{n-1}$ are complex parameters, called \emph{accessory parameters}, subject to the following relations\footnote{In the literature often appears another parameter $m_n$ associated to the puncture at $\infty;$ it is defined from the asymptotic expansion of the rational function in \eqref{eqn:unifschw} as $t\to\infty.$ It turns out that $m_n$ can be expressed in terms of $m_1,\dots,m_n$ and of the punctures $\alpha_1,\dots,\alpha_{n-1}$ as $m_n=\sum_{j=1}^{n-1}{\alpha_j(1+m_j\alpha_j)}$.}:
+where $m_0,\dots,m_{n-1}$ are complex parameters, called \emph{accessory parameters}, subject to the following relations\footnote{In the literature often appears another parameter $m_n$ associated to the puncture at $\infty;$ it is defined from the asymptotic expansion of the rational function in \eqref{eqn:unifschw} as $t\to\infty$.
+It turns out that $m_n$ can be expressed in terms of $m_1,\dots,m_{n-1}$ and of the punctures $\alpha_1,\dots,\alpha_{n-1}$ as $m_n=\sum_{j=1}^{n-1}{\alpha_j(1+m_j\alpha_j)}$.}